riconaranjo/COMP-3004-Notes/Sections/Section 4.md

 - integrating all existing / partial models into one coherent whole

 **Steps:**
-- Identify missing attributes and operations
+1. **identify missing attributes and operations**
     - augment object design model
-- specify visibility and signatures
+1. **specify visibility and signatures**
     - decide on operations available to other objects and subsystems
     - determine operation signatures and return types
-- specify contracts
+1. **specify contracts**
     - describe object and operation behaviour in terms of constraints

 ## Class Developer Roles (Part of Contracts)